gxyescut/zephyr/boards/arm/quick_feather/doc/index.rst

 | UART      | on-chip    | serial port                         |
 +-----------+------------+-------------------------------------+

-Other hardware features are not currently supported by Zephyr.

-The default configuration can be found in the Kconfig :zephyr_file:`boards/arm/quick_feather/quick_feather_defconfig`.
+The default configuration can be found in the Kconfig file :zephyr_file:`boards/arm/quick_feather/quick_feather_defconfig`.

 Connections and IOs
 ===================

-Detailed information about pinouts is available on the `QuickLogic github repository`_ in the `schematics PDF document`_.
+Detailed information about pinouts is available in the `schematics document`_.

 Programming and Debugging
 *************************